 - Applicants must be based in a non-profit, academic institutions.

-- Events funded by the NC3Rs public engagement awards must take place by the end of July 2017.
+- Events funded by the NC3Rs public engagement awards must take place within six months of receiving the award.

 The application form can be downloaded below and submitted by email.
 Applicants must read the application guidance document before completing their application.